 One method for skimming uses an oversize card reader snatched from a legitimate terminal with pincers or an adjustable spanner.
 The device may also be placed inside the mouth of a cash machine or nearby on the floor.
 Typically they can be found attached directly onto the faceplate of an ATM without any visible wiring into it (such as glue) where other devices have been previously attached.
 Another common spot would be on top of, or underneath the keypad below where there’s no camera watching.
 Surveillance cameras can also be used at ATMs to capture both the PIN and card being inserted, so that a thief can later copy it with a hidden camera or scanner.

 The risk of skimming is ever-present, especially when using an unfamiliar ATM.
 Fraudulent withdrawals from individuals’ accounts have been known to happen just hours after their cards were skimmed and discarded in public places such as parks.
 Unfortunately, often it is not until days later or even weeks that customers notice fraudulent transactions on statements while making withdrawals from other ATMs around the world.
 If your card is lost or stolen be sure to report this immediately – don’t wait for your monthly statement to come through.
-This will allow time for the bank to block your account before any unauthorised transactions take place.
+This will allow time for the bank to block your account before any unauthorized transactions take place.

 Card skimming is a growing industry, and the criminals behind it have been getting smarter.
 The methods of attack have grown with it, making it harder to detect and avoid these crimes.